Preparing for a clinic visit

 In general, the first clinic visit takes about two hours.
 You and your child will meet with your vascular anomalies specialist in treating children’s blood vessel conditions.
 The specialist will assess your child’s health, ask about any symptoms your child is having and go over the results of any tests.

 - When the results are in.
 In most cases, our experts will have a diagnosis after your child’s first visit.
 Sometimes complicated cases take a bit more time.
 Once we’ve got the diagnosis, we’ll sit down with you and discuss what we recommend for your child.
-If your child needs treatment, your case manager will schedule those appointments for you.
-And our team will coordinate with your child’s primary care doctor or any other specialists to keep them in the loop.
+Our team will coordinate with your child’s primary care doctor or any other specialists to keep them in the loop.

 - Ask away.
 Vascular anomalies can be confusing.
 We’ll do our best to make sure we explain your child’s diagnosis and treatment plan in a way that’s easy to understand.
 But if you have any questions, just ask!
 Even if you don’t think of them until you get home.
 You can always give us a call.
 We’re here to help.